Terpenes 101: What They Are and How They Work

 This terpene is typically found in hops and contains earthy, woody, and spicy notes.
 Aside from cannabis, you can also find humulene in black pepper, clove, and sage.

 Some research has found a variety of medicinal properties associated with this terpene.
-It has been shown to be anti-proliferative, meaning it prevents cancer cells from growing in the body.
-It has also been proven to suppress appetite, which suggests that it could potentially help with weight loss.
-And like many other terpenes, it also fights against bacterial infections, is an anti-inflammatory and pain reliever.
+It has been shown to be anti-proliferative, meaning it may help prevent cancer cells from growing in the body.
+It has also been shown to suppress appetite, which suggests it could potentially help with weight management.
+And like many other terpenes, it also fights against bacterial infections and acts as an anti-inflammatory and pain reliever.

-Some popular cannabis strains you can find that contain high amounts of humulene are Skywalker OG, Headband, Girl Scout Cookies, and Pink Kush.
+Some popular cannabis strains that contain high amounts of humulene are Jet Lag OG by Cannabiotix (CBX), Girl Scout Cookies, and Pink Kush.

 Conclusion